SandroSpengler/EloInflaterBackend/README.md

 ### Installation

-In order to run the Eloinflater Backed locally on your machine you need to clone the repository locally.
-To accomplish this use the command:
+In order to run the Eloinflater Backend locally on your machine you need to clone the repository.
+To accomplish this use the following command:

 `git clone https://github.com/SandroSpengler/EloInflaterBackend.git`

 After cloning the repository you'll need to **install all required npm** packages.
 This project was created with [**Yarn**](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) but [npm](https://docs.npmjs.com/cli/v6/commands/npm-install) and [pnpm](https://pnpm.io/installation) should work too.

+`yarn install`

 ### Docker-Image